GSA/sinwebapp/README.md

 > cf service-key sin-oauth sin-key

 4. Django reads the client ID and client secret from Environment Variables.
-In the local setup, these are contained in the <i>local.env</i>.
+In the container setup, these are contained in the <i>local.env</i>.
+In the local setup, these are contained in the <i>init-app.sh</i> script.
 To set them on CloudFoundry, execute these commands,

 > cf set-env sinwebapp UAA_CLIENT_ID "client id goes here"<br>
 > cf set-env sinwebapp UAA_CLIENT_SECRET "client secret goes here"